jackokring/mint-python-adapta/README.md

 4. If you've changed the name from `xapp_adapta`, `./build.sh` will make a python module which can be uploaded to PyPI by `hatch publish` (check how in the `hatch` documentation), making `pip install xapp-adapta` work maybe?
+5. A `pip install` would need a once `àdapta_make_local` for desktop Linux installs.
+Fancy icons and mimetypes